Nexus-coder/todo-app/README.md

 There are different benefits to storing the sessions in the above ways.
 If we are concerned about the data in our session then we can keep the information on the server side.
 Also when we are playing a game its ok for a user to see their score but it is not ok for them to change their score.
-Only the server has a key to sign the cookie this siplifies our backend.
+Only the server has a key to sign the cookie this simplifies our backend.

 Cookies are limited by size by the server.

-We also do not need to waste a lot of data sending the
+We also do not need to waste a lot of data sending the cookie.

 ### Serving the frontend via the express application
-Just build the frontend and serve the assets and build via te express app.
+Just build the frontend and serve the assets and build via the express app.

 ### Organization